questdb/questdb/CONTRIBUTING.md

 The web console will be available at [localhost:9000](http://localhost:9000).

+### Code formatting

+Code is formatted using configuration files in `.idea` directory .
+To minimize conflicts when merging and problems in CI all contributed code should be formatted before submitting PR.

+In IntelliJ IDEA you can :
+- automate formatting (preferrable):
+  - open File | Settings
+  - choose Tools | Actions On Save
+  - select  Reformat, Optimized Imports & Rearrange Code
+  - click Apply

+  or
+- format files manually by selecting them and choosing Code | Reformat File .

 ### Compiling C-libraries

 C-libraries will have to be compiled for each platform separately.
 Cmake will